Amutheezan/amutheezan.github.io/jslib.md

-# Some Useful Javascript Libraries
+# Some Useful JavaScript Libraries

 #### **Warning !**

-This post contents are just for purpose of sharing some issues I faced during my Internship projects for design iframe for gadget designing.
-Hope it will be same work for html pages too.
+These post contents are just for the purpose of sharing some issues I faced during my Internship projects for design iframe for gadget designing.
+I hope it will be the same work for HTML pages too.

 ## **Accordion - Not a Library**

-This is inside the JQuery, you need to add the JQuery related js files and css files and also JQuery ui related js and css file for better functioning.Download Images folder too to get the relavent Images for accordion styles.
+This is inside the JQuery, you need to add the JQuery related js files and CSS files and also JQuery UI related js and CSS file for better functioning.
+Download the Images folder too to get the relevant Images for accordion styles.

-Sample toggling function of expand and collapse, this will display the collapse data during first click and collapse it back in second click.
+Sample toggling function of expanding and collapse, this will display the collapse data during the first click and collapse it back in the second click.

 ```javascript
 $('.accordion-toggle').click(function() {